osmzoso/osm2sqlite/misc/README.md

 ![routing_path.jpg](./routing_path.jpg)

-# 2. Draw map
+# 2. Draw own map

 The python script *draw_map_interactive.py* read data directly from the database and draw a very simple map in a window.

 The library tkinter is used for drawing.
+Therefore no street names can be displayed.

 The script is only a test to investigate how fast the data can be accessed.

 The map is drawn in layers.
 Layer 1 is drawn first.

 Layer 1: grassland, farmland
 Layer 2: forest, orchard, wineyard, parks
 Layer 3: sports field, playground
 Layer 4: water
 Layer 5: building, Swimming-Pools
-Layer 6: Bei zweifarbigen Strassen unterer Teil
-Layer 7: Bei zweifarbigen Strassen oberer Teil
+Layer 6: For two-colour roads lower part
+Layer 7: For two-colour roads upper part
-Layer 8: Hochwertige Strassen (Bundesstr.
+Layer 8: Superordinate roads (Bundesstr.
 Autobahn)
-Layer 9: Brücken, Bäume, POI
+Layer 9: Bridges, Trees, POI
-Layer 10: Stromleitungen
+Layer 10: Powerline
-Layer 11: Unbekannte Ways (rot)
+Layer 11: Unknown Ways (red)

 TODOs:

 - map projection (Web Mercator EPSG:3857)
 - define the colors in a table
+- output SVG

-# 3. Show map with tileserver
+# 3. Interactive map

-TODO

-Simple library "leaflet.py" for creating HTML files with Leaflet.js.
+Simple library "html_leaflet.py" for creating HTML files with Leaflet.js.

+The script `html_map_demo.py` shows the usage.

 # 4. Check data